aquastar/imczq/content/teach/_index.md

 ## Course Override

 If a course is full and you still desire to enroll, check with your major professor or department to see if your registration has been released.
-Then submit your override requests at the following web address: https://www.cse.msstate.edu/capacity-override-request-form/
+Then submit your override requests at the following web address: https://www.cse.msstate.edu/capacity-override-request-form/.
+The department will handle your override request, so please check your status directly with the department.

 ## Split-level Courses